-Ambitious climate policy measures threaten assets across the entire fossil fuel value chain.
-The majority of fossil fuel reserves must remain unextracted to meet our climate goals, and many fossil fuel-using assets like power plants will need to be retired before their natural end-of-life.
-Such assets will lose value and become "stranded", prompting resistance from their owners and obstructing the implementation of stringent climate policies.
-The value of these threatened assets is also so large that stranding may threaten macro-financial stability.
-Therefore, asset stranding will have implications for the success of climate action.
-As political feasibility is a key element for realistic policy recommendations, climate policy advice should take the distributional consequences of asset stranding into consideration.
+Ambitious climate policy measures, which are essential for addressing the pressing issue of global warming, threaten assets across the entire fossil fuel value chain, encompassing a wide range of industries and stakeholders.
+The majority of fossil fuel reserves, which have long been considered valuable resources, must remain unextracted to meet our climate goals, a reality that poses significant challenges for the fossil fuel industry.
+Additionally, many fossil fuel-using assets, such as power plants that were designed to operate for decades, will need to be retired well before their natural end-of-life.
+As a result, these assets will lose value and become "stranded," leading to financial losses for their owners.
+This situation will likely prompt resistance from these stakeholders, as they seek to protect their investments, which in turn could obstruct the implementation of stringent climate policies that are necessary for environmental sustainability.
+The value of these threatened assets is also so large that stranding may threaten macro-financial stability, a concern that extends beyond the immediate impacts on individual businesses.
+Therefore, asset stranding will have broad implications for the success of climate action and the overall health of the economy.

-In a new paper Angelika von Dulong, Alexander Gard-Murray, Achim Hagen, Niko Jaakkola, and Suphi Sen surveyed recent literature in environmental economics, systematically assessing all papers in four leading journals from 2017 to 2020.
-They specifically looked for whether research covered climate policy and issues around asset stranding, distributional impacts, or political economy.
+As political feasibility is a key element for realistic policy recommendations, and given the complexity of balancing economic interests with environmental imperatives, climate policy advice should take the distributional consequences of asset stranding into consideration.
+In a new paper by Angelika von Dulong, Alexander Gard-Murray, Achim Hagen, Niko Jaakkola, and Suphi Sen, the authors surveyed recent literature in environmental economics, providing a comprehensive overview of the existing body of work.
+They systematically assessed all papers in four leading journals from 2017 to 2020, offering a detailed examination of the current state of research in this field.
+They specifically looked for whether research covered climate policy and issues around asset stranding, distributional impacts, or political economy, which are crucial aspects for understanding the broader implications of climate policies.

-They find that much research on climate economics ignores asset stranding, despite its potential impact on the implementation of effective climate policies.
-Among the work that does exist, the major focus has been on interactions between climate policies and stranded capital.
-Some researchers have looked at moratoriums on extraction, compensation for unextractable fossil fuel reserves, effects on assets that generate or use significant amounts of energy, and whether financial markets reflect carbon risk.
-Research on labor rather than capital is more sparse, and the evidence that does exist is mixed.
+Their findings reveal that much research on climate economics tends to overlook asset stranding, despite its potential to significantly impact the implementation of effective climate policies.
+Among the work that does exist, the major focus has been on interactions between climate policies and stranded capital, exploring how these dynamics play out in various scenarios.
+Some researchers have delved into topics such as moratoriums on extraction, compensation for unextractable fossil fuel reserves, the effects on assets that generate or use significant amounts of energy, and whether financial markets accurately reflect carbon risk.
+However, research on labor rather than capital, which is equally important, is more sparse, and the evidence that does exist is mixed, indicating a need for further exploration in this area.